Explore Home Loans

 What is a mortgage repayment calculator?

-Calculating home loan repayments by yourself, the old-fashioned way, can be done, but it’s boring, painstaking work.
+Calculating home loan repayments by yourself is possible but it requires boring, painstaking work.
 Our online mortgage calculator can do it for you in seconds.

 Once you’ve plugged in your desired loan amount, interest rate, loan term, estimated fees and your preferred repayment type and frequency, our mortgage repayment calculator will show you an estimate of:

 • The total interest and fees you’ll pay over the life of the loan.
 While you won’t be able to account for interest rate fluctuations, which you’ll likely experience if you have a variable rate home loan, you may still find it helpful to have a rough idea of how much you’ll pay in interest and fees all up.
-Two of the fees you’ll commonly encounter on a home loan include establishment fees and package fees, however your fees payable will depend on the home loan you take out.
+Two home loan fees you’ll commonly encounter include establishment fees and package fees, however your fees will depend on the loan you take out.

 • The sum total of the repayments you’ll make over the life of your home loan.
 This figure will likely be significantly larger than your nominated loan size due to interest and fees.
 You may even find you’d pay more in interest than in principal repayments over your loan term, depending on the loan’s size and interest rate.